404known/-/Introduction to OpenCV.md

    response: return the image result

-   response measure: the number of errors should be less than 1.
-User satisfaction: the proccessed image is highly close to the expectaion.
+   response measure:  the proccessed image is highly close to the expectaion.

+## <u>**Architecture Tactics**</u>

+1. Performance: Use concurrent

+OpenCV has designed a uniform set of vector instructions(universal intrinsics), which can mask the differences between the different instruction sets.
+It allows you to write a piece of code for vector acceleration on different platforms and instruction sets.

+2. Performance: Reduce Overhead

+OpenCV designed class GMat.
+Instead of storing the actual data, it records what the user does on the GMat and eventually combines multiple GMat to generate a computational graph to handle the real calculation.
+GMat can provide cross-function optimization that cannot be provided by decentralized functions internally, such as the merger of arithmetic operations, multiplexing of cache and avoid multiple allocation of buffers.